 We can also deduce that for the given torque capacity, it’s potentially advantageous to have a long arm swing as well as a large wrist-cock limit angle.
 Furthermore, the extent to which the wrist can hold back the release is limited by its torque capacity.
 Therefore, your golfing skills are also strongly associated with the delayed release and the late hit.

 In the downloadable model, we also consider the shaft flexibility by dividing the club into two parts: the grip and the shaft.
 These are connected through a hinge joint with finite stiffness and damping.
 You can see that the effect of the shaft flexibility to the swing is negligible compared to other parameters.

-- Check out our Golf Swing model in the Model Gallery for more information.
-If you log into your COMSOL Access account, you can download the MPH-file and documentation for this model.
+If you log into your COMSOL Access account, you can download the MPH-file and documentation for this model from the Application Gallery.

 - Check out our archived webinar on Multibody Dynamics Simulation